ArenasAI/arenas/README.md

 ## About the Project

-this is arenas' main repository. this product is designed and built by [Osmani](https://github.com/mubashir1osmani)
+this is arenas' main repository. this product is designed and built by [Mubashir Osmani](https://github.com/mubashir1osmani)

 ### Built With